edenmeshulam/react-native-biometrics-changed/README.md

 __Example__:

-## Use only after check if finger has enrolled!
+ Use only after check if there is a finger enrolled!

 ```js
 import RNFingerprintChange from "react-native-biometrics-changed";